jjs1902/Qing_Dynasty/README.md

 ## Source

-EMBREE Ainslie T., _Encyclopedia of Asian History_, Charles Scribner's Sons, New York, Volume 3, 1988.
+EMBREE Ainslie T., _Encyclopedia of Asian History_, Charles Scribner's Sons, New York, Volume 3, 1988, pp. 302-309.
 (Not to be found on the internet)

 ## Licence